 Welcome to the Division of Academic Affairs

 The Division is organized into colleges, with over fifty discipline-related departments, the University Library, academic support units, and central academic administrative offices.
-The Division also encompasses six central academic administrative offices: Academic Resources and Planning, EOP/Educational Opportunity Program, Faculty Affairs, Research and Graduate Studies, Institutional Research, and Undergraduate Studies.
+The Division also encompasses six central academic administrative offices: Academic Resources and Planning, EOP/Educational Opportunity Program, Faculty Affairs, Research and Graduate Studies, Institutional Research, Student Success Innovations, and Undergraduate Studies.

 Additionally, the following are major function and academic support areas within the Division: Admissions and Records, Articulation, Accreditation, Academic Advising, the Learning Resource Center, the Center for Community Service Learning, University Assessment, the University Honors Program, and the University Catalog.

 Academic Resources and Planning - Ms. Diane Stephens, Associate Vice President